mapcrafter/mapcrafter/docs/markers.rst

 The file has a associative Javascript-Array called ``MARKERS``.
 In this array keys are assigned to values.
 The keys are strings which represent names of rendered Minecraft Worlds.
+The names of the world sections (``world:world1`` and ``world:world2`` in the example) are here used as world names.
 Each world has an array with markers for this world.

 For example: